 Let’s return to the implications of Islam considering Buddhists as People of the Book in order to examine further common grounds.
 As we saw, the common grounds from this assertion are that Buddhism is a religion revealed by a higher authority, namely God.
 That, of course, brings in the question of God as the source of the revelation and the person who received that revelation and shared it with the world.

 For example, according to the presentation of the twelve enlightening deeds of a Buddha, a Buddha comes at different times, when beings are ripe, and teaches Dharma differently in each age, in order to suit the beings there.
-Although there are a thousand supreme Nirmanakaya Buddhas for this eon, with an enormous number of eons between each of them, there are many Supreme Being Nirmanakayas that come in between.
+Although there are a thousand Supreme Nirmanakaya Buddhas for this great eon, with an enormous number of great eons before the next great eon in which such Buddhas will appear, there are many Nirmanakayas as Personages that come during the time that each Supreme Nirmanakaya’s teachings endure.
 Both of these groups of Nirmanakayas could be labeled “Messengers of the Dharma.”
 Also each Buddha uses skillful means for teaching the Dharma differently for different people.
 For some, Buddha even taught that there was a self.
 Islam, too, has its own version of teaching with skillful means.
-The Quran (14:4) says, “And We never sent a messenger save with the language of his people, so that he might make it clear to them.”
+The Quran (14:4) says,

 We must be careful here.
 Although Islam could accept Buddha as a messenger of God; the Muslims, as well as the Christians and Jews, would be quite offended if told that Muhammad, Jesus, Abraham and David were Nirmanakya Buddhas or avatars of Allah.
 This is a major drawback of the inclusivist approach to comparative religion.
 However, how are we to understand the Buddhist assertion that Nagarjuna revealed the Prajnaparamita teachings that Manjushri entrusted to the nagas, who hid them under the ocean?
 Or the assertion that Asanga received the widespread action teachings on love, compassion, and bodhichitta from Maitreya, when he was taken to Tushita heaven?
 How are we to understand the pure vision and revealed treasure text teachings in the Nyingma tradition?
 Are these Buddhist assertions so different from the Muslim assertion of prophets revealing the word of God?